samkrk/DistributedSystemsAssignment2/README.md

 * Retries sending data to the aggregation server 3 times before giving up.
 * Implements lamport clocks.
 * Can be shutdown gracefully by typing 'shutdown' into terminal.
+* Changes in the source .txt file will be pushed automatically to the Aggregation Server.

 Note that each content server should be run in its own terminal.